 Social gaming in its various forms has become a massive phenomenon.
-Players all around the globe have taken to it, drawing attention from operators and developers.
+Players all around the globe have taken to it, and iGaming operators would do well to take note.
 What is social gaming, and what are its prospects and challenges?
 Read on to find out.

-Social Gaming is a form of gaming that is played over social networks.
-Real money is not at stake, and the primary focus of social gaming is to build a sense of community with the other players, who are usually friends and family.
-Social gaming has truly taken off in popularity in the past few years.
-Most visibly, games like Farmville, Mafia Wars, and Words with Friends have caught fire and spread across social media platforms like Facebook.
-Social games’ emphasis on the interaction between players mirrors the community-centered nature of social media platforms.
+Social gaming originated as a form of gamingplayed over social networks.
+Real money is not at stake, and its primary focusis on building a sense of community among players, who are usually friends and family.
+Social gaming has truly taken off in popularity in the past few years; games like Farmville, Mafia Wars, and Words with Friends have caught fire and spread across social media platforms like Facebook.
+As one might expect, social games’ emphasis on the interaction between players mirrors the community-centered nature of social media platforms.

 Social casino games often allow for increased player interaction, something that is growing in appeal in the increasingly connected digital age.
 Players search out both their friends and their rivals and develop strategies against each other by deriving lessons from their playing histories together.
 The social element is critical.
 It is one of the most in-demand aspects of contemporary online life, with internet users becoming more and more aware that sometimes the world wide web can create as much isolation as it does connection.

 As social gaming is primarily a method of connecting with other internet users, one big lesson that operators can take away from studying the phenomenon is that players respond very positively to enhanced sociability.
-This insight is parallel to the current explosion in popularity enjoyed by live dealer games, where players can chat and connect with other players, as well as experiencing interaction with a dealer, as they would if they were to go to a land-based venue.
+This insight is confirmed by theexplosion in popularity of live dealer games, where players can chat and connect with other players, as well as experiencing interaction with a dealer.

-In a 2015 report on social gaming, the UKGC came to the decision that social gaming did not pose any significant societal risk regarding harmful behaviors commonly associated with gambling, such as problem gambling and underage gambling.
-The UKGC made it clear in a 2019 statement that social casino games would not be subject to regulation provided operators demonstrated social responsibility.
+In a 2015 report on social gaming, the United Kingdom Gambling Commission (UKGC) came to the conclusion that social gaming does not pose any significant societal risk regarding harmful behaviors commonly associated with gambling (such as problem gambling and underage gambling).
+The UKGC made it clear in a 2019 statement that social casino games would not be subject to regulation, provided operators demonstrated social responsibility.

 The most commonly-cited demographic profile of a social casino gamer is a female in her mid-40s.
-However, it must be noted that different operators target different player segments with different games, so there is not necessarily a single profile of the social casino gamer.
+However, it must be noted that different operators target different player segments with different games, and there isn’t a single profile to aim for.
 According to the UKGC’s 2015 report, nearly half of all social casino gamers are between the ages of 21 and 34.

-The UKGC report also provided an estimate that only roughly 1-5% of social casino gamers go beyond their allotted free plays and pay to continue playing, and 15% of that group generates 50% of all social casino revenues.
-This distribution mimics that of gambling, where high rollers account for massive proportions of revenue compared to regular players.
+The UKGC report also provided an estimate that only roughly 1-5% of social casino gamers go beyond their allotted free plays and pay to continue playing; of this fraction, 15% generates 50% of all social casino revenues.
+This distribution mimics that of gambling, where high rollers account for a massive portion of the revenues.

 As revenues are projected to continue rising for the foreseeable future, it seems that social gaming is here to stay.
-Social game operators are devising new products and massive industry players like land-based casinos are looking into releasing products of their own as a promotional tool.
+Social game operators are devising new products, and leading brands of the gambling industry — online and offline alike — are looking into releasing products of their own as a promotional tool.